 So, we have seen offshore trust protect assets more consistently than domestic ones.
 So, which offshore jurisdiction do you choose?
 Ultimately, the best offshore trust jurisdiction is one that suits your individual circumstances and meets your asset protection requirements.

 There are a number of offshore trust jurisdictions, some more commonly known than others.
-They are unrelenting in courting foreign investments and consistently compete to make their jurisdiction more attractive to investors and their advisors.
+They are unrelenting in courting foreign investments.
+Thus, they consistently compete to make their jurisdiction more attractive to investors and their advisors.
 Indeed, there are several advantages to banking, setting up limited liability companies, and establishing various trusts in these investor-friendly nations.
 And with close to global availability, the internet and World Wide Web have made international communication and coordination a breeze under most circumstances.

 Cook Islands and United States lawyers crafted the International Trust Act 1984, also known as the Cook Islands Trust Act.
 It was a pioneering effort that provided a legitimate and secure way to protect assets from lawsuits without asset owners having to relinquish control over those assets.
 Several subsequent pieces of asset protection legislation were formulated by other offshore jurisdictions based on the Act.